Farruko: 2012–2022: Early music

 He has been the lead singer or featured on top performing songs including "Krippy Kush", "Inolvidable", "Quiéreme", and "Calma" (remix).
 Farruko has collaborated with many artists including Bad Bunny, J Balvin, Nicki Minaj, Travis Scott, Ricky Martin, and Wisin & Yandel.

 In 2014, Farruko and his manager, Franklin Martínez, cofounded the music label, Carbon Fiber Music, which as of 2022 has 9 artists signed to the music label.

-On June 24, 2021, Farruko released his hit single "Pepas", which has more than 1 billion streams on Spotify.
+On June 24, 2021, Farruko released his hit single "Pepas", which has over 1 billion streams on Spotify.
 The song is a mixture of tribal guarachero and reggaeton.

 On February 12, 2022, during a performance at the FTX Arena in Miami, Farruko stopped the concert to give a speech, in which he devoted himself to preaching about God, expressing his problems and asking forgiveness for the lyrics of some of his songs.
 Responding to complaint of fans, Farruko replied that "Farru is retired and Carlos is here now" and that they will refund the money of dissatisfied attendees.
-However, Farruko did not actually retire and is scheduled to resume performing in May 2023.
+However, Farruko did not actually retire and resumed performing in May 2023.

+In 2024, he began releasing music with Christian-based lyrics.